infinohq/infino-sdk/README.md

 Official Python SDK for [Infino](https://infino.ai), providing seamless access to search, analytics, ML, and AI capabilities with AWS SigV4 authentication.

+This API is derived from OpenSearch, so most tools that work with OpenSearch should work with Infino.

 ## Features

 - 🔐 **Automatic AWS SigV4 Authentication** - All requests are automatically signed